ICC: New chief prosecutor divides opinions in Africa | DW | 15.06.2021

 Fatou Bensouda was placed under sanctions by US President Donald Trump for investigating alleged war crimes by US troops

-The incoming prosecutor is taking up his mandate at a critical moment for the International Criminal Court.
+The incoming prosecutor is taking up his mandate at a critical moment for the ICC.
 In the 18 years of its existence, former prosecutors Luis Moreno Ocampo and Fatou Bensouda have managed to secure just five significant convictions.

 "We've seen under the term of the outgoing prosecutor, Fatou Bensouda, an office of the prosecutor that was willing to push forward with difficult decisions, even in the face of intense pressure," Evenson said.